 Early in a fixed-rate loan, a large percentage of your monthly payment goes toward interest, and a much smaller percentage goes to principal.
 The amount paid toward principal goes up slowly each month.

-Borrowers might choose a fixed-rate loan to lock in a low rate.
-People select fixed-rate loans when interest rates are low and they want to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a good rate.
-Call The Mortgage Partner at 8888107112 to discuss how we can help.
+You might choose a fixed-rate loan to lock in a low rate.
+Borrowers select these types of loans when interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at a favorable rate.
+Call The Mortgage Partner at (949) 249-3067 for details.

-ARMs most often have the lowest, most attractive rates at the start.
-They usually provide that interest rate for an initial period that varies greatly.
-You've probably heard of 5/1 or 3/1 ARMs.
+ARMs usually start at a very low rate that usually increases as the loan ages.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
 For these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then they adjust.
-Loans like this are best for people who anticipate moving in three or five years.
-These types of adjustable rate loans benefit people who will sell their house or refinance before the loan adjusts.
+These loans are fixed for a certain number of years (3 or 5), then they adjust.
+Loans like this are usually best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans benefit people who plan to sell their house or refinance before the initial lock expires.

-Most people who choose ARMs choose them because they want to get lower introductory rates and don't plan to stay in the house for any longer than the introductory low-rate period.
-ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates if they cannot sell their home or refinance at the lower property value.
+You might choose an ARM to get a very low introductory interest rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate goes up.
+ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates when they cannot sell their home or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at (949) 249-3067.
 It's our job to answer these questions and many others, so we're happy to help!